IDFA DocLab Forum

 - All projects are featured through the IDFA Forum online project collection (with a trailer or other sample material, project information, and a still), where they can be securely viewed by industry representatives/financiers who have a password.

-- All projects are also featured in IDFA Forum's printed publication which is distributed to IDFA Forum passholders.
+- All projects are also featured in IDFA Forum's printed publication which is distributed to IDFA Forum pass holders.

 All selected projects are charged a presentation fee for their participation in the Forum.
 Below is an overview of what the fee covers.

-Presentation fee per project: €475 (€574.75 incl.
+Presentation fee per project for IDFA 2025: €475 (€574.75 incl.
 VAT 21%).
 This fee includes:

-- Presenting your project at the IDFA Forum event, taking place November 12 to 15, 2023.
+- Presenting your project at the IDFA Forum event, taking place November 16 to 19, 2025.

 - Featuring your project in the official Forum selection, as published in our online and print catalogue.

-- Curated (in-person and/or online) one-on-one meetings.
+- Curated in person one-on-one meetings.

 - A maximum of two IDFA Forum accreditations for the project team*.